akshata29/entaoai/README.md

 ## Updates

+* 10/12/2023 - Initial version of [Autonomous](./api/PromptFlow/Autonomous/) PromptFlow.
+For now supporting the Pinecone indexes, but support for Cognitive Search and Redis will be updated soon.
-* 9/29/2023 - Added [Evaluate](./api/PromptFlow/Evaluate/).
+* 9/29/2023 - Added [Evaluate](./api/PromptFlow/Evaluate/) PromptFlow.
 Prompt Flow once created in Azure ML, can be attached to your existing run to evaluate against the following evaluation process :
   * Groundness - The Q&A Groundedness evaluation flow will evaluate the Q&A Retrieval Augmented Generation systems by leveraging the state-of-the-art Large Language Models (LLM) to measure the quality and safety of your responses.
 Utilizing GPT-3.5 as the Language Model to assist with measurements aims to achieve a high agreement with human evaluations compared to traditional mathematical measurements. gpt_groundedness (against context): Measures how grounded the model's predicted answers are against the context.
 Even if LLM’s responses are true, if not verifiable against context, then such responses are considered ungrounded.
   * Ada Similarity - The Q&A ada_similarity evaluation flow will evaluate the Q&A Retrieval Augmented Generation systems by leveraging the state-of-the-art Large Language Models (LLM) to measure the quality and safety of your responses.
 Utilizing GPT-3.5 as the Language Model to assist with measurements aims to achieve a high agreement with human evaluations compared to traditional mathematical measurements.
 The Ada Similarity evaluation flow allows you to assess and evaluate your model with the LLM-assisted ada similarity metri ada_similarity: Measures the cosine similarity of ada embeddings of the model prediction and the ground truth. ada_similarity is a value in the range [0, 1].
   * Coherence - The Q&A Coherence evaluation flow will evaluate the Q&A Retrieval Augmented Generation systems by leveraging the state-of-the-art Large Language Models (LLM) to measure the quality and safety of your responses.
 Utilizing GPT-3.5 as the Language Model to assist with measurements aims to achieve a high agreement with human evaluations compared to traditional mathematical measurements.
 The Coherence evaluation flow allows you to assess and evaluate your model with the LLM-assisted Coherence metric. gpt_coherence: Measures the quality of all sentences in a model's predicted answer and how they fit together naturally.
 Coherence is scored on a scale of 1 to 5, with 1 being the worst and 5 being the best.